DHCLAIRE/TingHsin_2023BrainHackSTW/README.md

 The "project template" project will rely on the following technologies:
  * Regex, to preprocess the text.
- * Ngram model construction(NLTK), to build and train the ngram model from scratch.
+ * Ngram model construction, to build and train the ngram model from scratch.
+ * Temporal Response Function (TRF), to estimate the corresponding neural activity by convolution model.

 ### Data